 Most people will choose to wire money from their bank (Red/Black Arrow show in image below).
-However, select the appropriate option for you.
+However, if you are doing something different, then select the appropriate option for you.

 Step 3.
 Fund your Vanguard account

-The next few steps after this are very intuitive.
+The next few step towards your Backdoor Roth IRA is very intuitive.
 You can either 1) send vanguard a check or 2) give them your financial information.

 Fill out the remaining appropriate information.
 When you type in (and select) your bank.
 Then select “individual” and it will look like the image below.
 Fill out this screen and the next four screens thereafter.
 Again, this part is intuitive.
 It also involves personal information, which is why you won’t see a screen shot from me!